orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   get length() { return this.filter(x => x.is_last()).distance() }

   contains = async (b: any) => this.some(x => x.equals(b))

-  equals = (b: any): boolean => {
+  // TODO: Equals ignores additional structure, and only checks .self by default? equals = (b: any): boolean => {
     throw new Error('Not implemented')